kavyarishi19/GCS-Team-Inspace/README.md

 # GCS-Team-Inspace

 - Resources Folder contain:
-  - Dummy Graph Images (not used now)
+  - Dummy Graph Images (not used now) and Team LOGO
   - CSVFiles Folder: It contains the csv files for container and payload data

 - MQTTPublisher.cs: MQTT Publisher Code (MQTTnet Library Used)